-In order to survey the satisfaction or happiness with the performance of each employee's duties, the employees have the opportunity to express their opinions through various channels and offer ideas and ask for information.
+To survey the satisfaction or happiness with the performance of each employee's duties, the employees have the opportunity to express their opinions through various channels offer ideas, and ask for information.
 This is to give employees confidence and stability in their work.
-In addition, the Company also has a policy for employees to file complaints to the Board of Directors through the channels specified by the Company according to the Whistle Blowing Policy so that employees have channels to report problems including fraud or corruption in accordance with the Anti-corruption Policy that the Company has always adhered to.
+In addition, the Company also has a policy for employees to file complaints to the Board of Directors through the channels specified by the Company according to the Whistle Blowing Policy so that employees have channels to report problems including fraud or corruption by the Anti-corruption Policy that the Company has always adhered to.